morrowsend/falcon/README.md

 # Falcon

-Chrome extension for flexible full text browsing history search. **Press `f`, then `space` or `tab`, in the omnibar to start searching your previously visited websites**!
+Firefox extension for flexible full text browsing history search. **Press `f`, then `space` or `tab`, in the omnibar to start searching your previously visited websites**!

-Every time you visit a website in Chrome, Falcon indexes all the text on the page so that the site can be easily found later.
+Every time you visit a website in Firefox, Falcon indexes all the text on the page so that the site can be easily found later.
 Then, for example, if you type `f <tab> mugwort`, Falcon will show the websites you visited containing the text "mugwort"!
-[Install from the Chrome store here](https://chrome.google.com/webstore/detail/falcon/mmifbbohghecjloeklpbinkjpbplfalb) or [get the CRX file](https://github.com/lengstrom/falcon/releases/tag/0.1.4)!
+[Install from the Firefox Add-ons here](https://addons.mozilla.org/firefox/addon/falcon_extension/) or [get the XPI file](https://github.com/CennoxX/falcon/releases/tag/0.3.0)!
 (If you don't feel comfortable with that, look at [Transparent Installation](#transparent-installation)).
-Programmed by [@andrewilyas](https://github.com/andrewilyas) and [@lengstrom](https://github.com/lengstrom), art by [Lucia Liu](http://lucialiu.me).
+Programmed by [@andrewilyas](https://github.com/andrewilyas), [@lengstrom](https://github.com/lengstrom) and [@CennoxX](https://github.com/cennoxx), art by [Lucia Liu](http://lucialiu.me).

 <img src="Falcon.gif" alt="Example Usage" width="880px"/>